tonyfawzy/dotfiles/README.md

 # My dotfiles

-## :memo: License ##
+## License ##

-This project is licensed under the MIT License.
+The files and scripts in this repository are licensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE.md) file.